Blog | Entrepreneurship

 Becoming an “I must win” person

-Women becoming “I must win” people, then turning to entrepreneurship, ultimately become major catalysts for social change.
+People becoming “I must win” personalities, then turning to entrepreneurship, ultimately become major catalysts for social change.

-While many women have gone outside the dated, discriminatory models in sexist industries to excel, often via smaller, boutique firms, the influence and power of industry giants within these fields remains unparalleled.
-These organizations, too, desperately need to change so that men and women have equal opportunities to achieve success.
-Perhaps the external pressure from women who've left to start their own companies and tell their own stories will play a role in making that happen.
+While many people have gone outside the dated models in corporate industries to excel, often via smaller, boutique firms, the influence and power of industry giants within these fields remains unparalleled.
+These organizations, too, desperately need to change so that everyone has equal opportunities to achieve success.
+Perhaps the external pressure from those who've left to start their own companies and tell their own stories will play a role in making that happen.

-Long ago, Robert and I decided that it was better (and more fun!) to start our own revolution than to try and start one in the confines of a business or industry.
-That's one reason why, though we create educational products for personal finance, we never work with the education industry.
-Why waste our time?
-It's much better spent building a world we want to be a part of and being solution-oriented rather than fighting everything that's wrong with something already built.
+Long ago, Robert and Kim Kiyosaki decided that it was better to start their own revolution than to try and start one in the confines of a business or industry.
+That's one reason why, though they create educational products for personal finance, they never work with the education industry.
+Time is much better spent building a world they want to be a part of and being solution-oriented rather than fighting everything that's wrong with something already built.

 Celebrate your success

-If you're a woman reading this and you feel you need to leave your job to achieve your dreams, I want to encourage you!
+If you're reading this and you feel you need to leave your job to achieve your dreams, be encouraged!
 It's a bold, noble, and exciting endeavor!
-You don't need a title and a salary to be respected - that's a lie our culture gives us about success.
+You don't need a title and a salary to be respected—that's a lie our culture gives us about success.

 However, it’s critical that you know what type of person you are, and what type of people you need around you to be successful.